PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    $ mbl-cli copy <rootfs update payload> <destination on device under the /scratch partition> [address]
    ```

-   For example, if `payload.tar` is the name of the payload file for the rootfs update and 169.254.6.215 is a link-local IPv4 address on the device, do the following:
+   For example, if `payload.tar` is the name of the payload file for the rootfs update, and 169.254.6.215 is a link-local IPv4 address on the device:

    ```
    $ mbl-cli copy payload.tar /scratch 169.254.6.215
    ```

-1. Use the Mbed Linux OS CLI `shell` command to get shell access (via SSH) on the device:
+1. Use the MBL CLI `shell` command to get shell access on the device:

    ```
    $ mbl-cli shell [address]